Welcome, VMD Class of 2029!

 There were speakers, too, and a lot of sage advice.

-Veterinary school isn’t going to be easy, some of the speakers said, so the students need to learn to network, seek support when it’s needed, and practice self-care.
+Veterinary school is a challenging and rewarding journey, some of the Orientation Week speakers said.
+Students should network, seek support when it’s needed, and practice self-care.

 “I always tell students, ‘Be kind to yourself, give yourself some grace,'” said Claire Bruno, Assistant Dean of Admissions and Student Life.

-Amy Durham, Associate Dean of Education, told them to be prepared for big changes.
+Amy Durham, Associate Dean of Education, told them to embrace change.

-She also told her student audience that some of them may experience failure, perhaps for the first time.
+She also told her student audience that they will experience challenges to overcome.

-Cole’s message was about having an open heart and keeping an open mind – form real friendships, including with people that first seem very different from you, learn to love big-head pit bull mixes or “Philadelphia terriers,” and live larger than campus boundaries.
+Cole’s message was about having an open heart and keeping an open mind.
+Form real friendships, including with people that at first seem very different from you, and live larger than campus boundaries.

-“Philadelphia is a really rad and rocking city, so explore Philly while you’re here,” Cole said.
+“Philadelphia is a really rad and rocking city, so explore Philadelphia while you’re here,” Cole said.

 In addition to all the classroom learning they will do, Cole encouraged the students to discover each other.